This seminar focused on next steps for improving diabetes outcomes in England.

-Planned sessions will look at the next steps for innovation in diabetes diagnosis, treatment and care - including supporting patient engagement, widening access and ensuring patient safety - and how to accelerate the uptake of new innovations and ensure they are designed to meet user needs.
+Further sessions assessed the next steps for innovation in diabetes diagnosis, treatment and care - including supporting patient engagement and widening access - and how to accelerate the uptake of new innovations and ensure they are designed to meet user needs.

-The agenda also includes discussion on the NHS Diabetes Prevention Programme, as NHS England commits to fund a doubling of the programme and the introduction of a digital option for users.
+The agenda included discussion on the NHS Diabetes Prevention Programme, as NHS England committed to funding a doubling of the programme and the introduction of a digital option for users.

-Attendees will assess progress so far, as well as challenges and opportunities for expansion - including the potential impact of the programme on widening patient choice and tackling inequalities.
+Attendees assessed progress so far, as well as challenges and opportunities for expansion - including the potential impact of the programme on widening patient choice and tackling inequalities.

-Further sessions will consider the priorities for diabetes research and opportunities for collaboration, including funding and how best to ensure the translation of research into treatment.
+Further sessions considered the priorities for diabetes research and opportunities for collaboration, including funding and how best to ensure the translation of research into treatment.